Download The Flier

 This module will be presented by Shailesh Purohit.
 Shailesh is a Chartered Fellow of the Institution of Safety and Health (CFIOSH) and an experienced Chemical Technologist with degrees in Science, Chemical Engineering and an Environmental Diploma, with experience of interpreting and implementing SEVESO / COMAH legislation relating to dangerous substances.
 He has been responsible for compliance with SEVESO / COMAH of an International European Coatings Company and more recently for a major International Fuel Storage and Distribution Company as a Process Safety Engineer.
 He has been a DGSA for fifteen years in the transport of hazardous goods by road.
 He has been an active member of IOSH Hazardous Industry Group for several years and has representation on the UK National Process Safety Forum.

-Participants will need to bring copies of their dangerous substance Safety Data Sheets.
+Participants will need to have available copies of their dangerous substance Safety Data Sheets.
 Experience has shown that delegates may find hard copy easier to use for the exercises than pdfs.
-They will need to bring along calculators and / or Laptops (Excel Spreadsheet) to apply the various COMAH Aggregation Rules to determine if they are in scope.
+They will also need calculators or access to a Spreadsheet to apply the various COMAH Aggregation Rules to determine if they are in scope.

 Delegates can be substituted at any time, subject to payment of membership fee if applicable.
 However, once booked, the full fee is payable.
 As this is a limited space training event refunds can only be made if CHCS is notified in advance, and is able to successfully re-offer the place to another delegate.